-Another important development in the Immunity Policy is that if the first to apply for immunity is unable or unwilling to meet all the requirements for immunity, a subsequent applicant may still qualify for immunity.
+A further reform to the Immunity Policy is that if the first to apply for immunity is unable or unwilling to meet all the requirements for immunity, a subsequent applicant may still qualify for immunity.
 This maximises the incentive for applicants to cooperate fully with the ACCC.
 The first applicant knows that if it fails to satisfy the requirements for conditional immunity, its place will be taken by a co-conspirator.
 The first applicant will then be vulnerable to prosecution.